basp/calico/README.md

     > Get-DataTypes

-If you're running a fresh installation this will return a list of `Long`, `Double` and `String` recoreds.
+If you're running a fresh installation this will return a list of `Long`, `Double` and `String` records.

 However, if we want to do more fancy operations we need a *client handle* (an id).
 This allows us to access the actual data.
 Every user that has access to the data is related to zero or more clients.
 Those **client** instances determine what segments of the database a user can access.